 Treatment begins by addressing the physical factors that may be contributing to the problem.
 These may include:

 If psychological factors are contributing to the problem then these will also need to be addressed.

-Beyond diabetes-specific concerns, the methods used to treat impotence in the general population are also effective for men with diabetes.
+Beyond diabetes-specific concerns, the methods used to treat ED in the general population are also effective for men with diabetes.

 Some approaches include:

-Thanks to the variety of treatments available, most men who experience impotence due to diabetic neuropathy can find a solution that works.
+Thanks to the variety of treatments available, most men who experience ED due to diabetic neuropathy can find a solution that works.
 That's something to get excited about.

 American Diabetes Association

 Erectile dysfunction.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated May 7, 2014.
 Accessed July 17, 2014.

 Diabetic Neuropathies: The Nerve Damage of Diabetes.
 National Diabetes Information Clearinghouse, National Institute of Health.
 Available at http://diabetes.niddk.nih.gov/dm/pubs/neuropathies/#effect.
 Updated November 26, 2013.
 Accessed July 17, 2014.

 Diabetic peripheral neuropathy.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated July 1, 2014.
 Accessed July 17, 2014.